marktwh/ChatHs/chaths_mvp/README.md

     Address("your ChatHs account component address")
     "respond"
     NonFungibleLocalId("{your prompt NonFungibleLocalId in curly brackets}")
-    "your response your response your response your response your response your response your response your response your response ";
+    "your response your response your response your response your response your response your response your response your";
 CALL_METHOD
     Address("your account component address")
     "deposit_batch"